wilderjds/emacs-color-theme-solarized/README.md

 ### Emacs 24

-1. Add the `emacs-color-theme-solarized` directory to your Emacs `custom-theme-load-path`.
+1. Add the `emacs-color-theme-lunarized` directory to your Emacs `custom-theme-load-path`.
-2. Add `(load-theme 'solarized t)` to your Emacs init file.
+2. Add `(load-theme 'lunarized t)` to your Emacs init file.
 3. Reload the init file, or restart Emacs.

 ### [color-theme] \(pre-Emacs 24\)

 1. Download and install [color-theme].
-2. Add the `emacs-color-theme-solarized` directory to your Emacs `load-path`.
+2. Add the `emacs-color-theme-lunarized` directory to your Emacs `load-path`.
-3. Add `(require 'color-theme-solarized)` and `(color-theme-solarized)` to your Emacs init file (usually `~/.emacs`).
+3. Add `(require 'color-theme-lunarized)` and `(color-theme-lunarized)` to your Emacs init file (usually `~/.emacs`).
 3. Reload the init file, or restart Emacs.

 ### all versions

-To switch between the light and dark variations of Solarized, set the frame’s `background-mode`.
+To switch between the light and dark variations of Lunarized, set the frame’s `background-mode`.
 This can be accomplished globally using `M-x customize-variable frame-background-mode` or on a per-frame basis with `(set-frame-parameter nil 'background-mode 'light)` (or `'dark`).
 If you're in a terminal, you must also set the terminal parameter with `(set-terminal-parameter nil 'background-mode 'light)` (or `'dark`).
 Remember to call `enable-theme` after changing the background mode to update the state of the theme.

 This allows you to have a mix of light and dark frames.
 I tend to use light frames in the GUI and dark frames in my terminal, so I use the following code: